Spotted Flower Chapters 22, 23

 Japan makes a big deal out of high school and university clubs, sempais and kouhais.
 Perhaps this “time freeze” effect is a well-worn antimony in popular fiction and experience.
 The “why I don’t go to class reunions” effect.
 I however found the restatement of this effect in Spotted Flower particularly savage, even as it was delivered with surprising economy within the story.

-You can only pull off such fast trick a few times before it wears.
-The Genshiken‘s Hato was an over-wound ball of contradictions who was on the edge of bat-shit crazy from their internal contradictions before he and she made peace with some of themselves.
+You can only pull off such a trick a few times before it wears.
+The Genshiken‘s Hato was an over-wound ball of contradictions who was on the edge of bat-shit crazy from their internal turmoil before he and she made peace with some of themselves.
 Even then, when sewed into her fujoshi costume, her behaviour, her “presentation” was severely constrained.
 Demure or full-bore BL goggles.
 Now, in her ero-mangaka incarnation she is only goggles, except when she cranks up the “independent professional woman on the prowl” act.
 Her new character is markedly thinner despite her v2.0 presentation.
 Has !Hato the trans-fujoshi ero-mangaka ever told her lover and manager about “The Stands”?
 Do they still, occasionally appear to her in all their simple-minded, compulsive splendor?

 Or has she become them?